ResilientApp/Res-a-Me/backend/README.md

     mv ResilientDB-GraphQL ResilientDB_GraphQL

-Then you should start the crow http service, which may take a few minutes at the first time.
+Getting into ResilientDB_GraphQL to set up the http service, which may take a few minutes at the first time.

+    cd ResilientDB_GraphQL
-    bazel build ResilientDB_GraphQL/service/http_server:crow_service_main
+    bazel build service/http_server:crow_service_main

-# Start the Backend server and the HTTP server
+# Start the Backend service and the HTTP service

-In the below command, the shell script starts the http server as well as the backend server.
-It awaits the signal (Ctrl+C) to kill both server.
+In the below command, we get back to the previous folder, which is in backend, the shell script starts the resilientdb service, the http service, and backend service.
+It awaits the signal (Ctrl+C) to kill all services.

+    cd ./..
     ./run.sh